helwy/tayar/README.md

 ## Usage - الاستخدام

 - **Available Locales** - The available locales are defined in the `config/jetstream.php` file using the the `available_locales` key in the Tayar configurations section.
 You can add or remove locales from there.
+When you add an unsupported locale (doesn't have a translation file yet), you will have to create the translation files for it in the `resources/lang` directory.
 The default locales are English and Arabic.
 - **RTL Layout Support** - In order to use the RTL layout for certain langauges, go to the `config/jetstream.php` and look for the `rtl_locales` key in the Tayar configurations section.
 Add or removes the locales you want to support RTL for in this array.
 The default is only Arabic.

 ## Important Links - الروابط المهمة